nvcompsci/collabPractice1020/README.md

-An emo is to a hedgehog as a giraffe is to a mouse/.
+An emo is to a hedgehog as a giraffe is to a mouse.